Mail Merge in SharePoint Online – Step-by-Step Guide (2026)

 - Microsoft Support Article: Mail merge using an Excel spreadsheet

-This solution makes sense not only for us, but also for many other users, as shown by the now 2.5-year-old request:
+This solution makes sense not only for us, but also for many other users, as shown by this long-standing request:

 - Microsoft Feedback Portal: Allow mailmerge using SharePoint lists and documents